Welcome to Marseille cruise port, France!

 - Check out the best hotels in Marseille

-12 Best Things to Do in Marseille Cruise Port
+12 Best Things to Do in Cruise Port of Marseille

 Before I share the best things to do in Marseille, I invite you to grab your copy of the “Mediterranean Cruise Port Guide”, the most comprehensive guide to 45 Mediterranean cruise ports (including Marseille), packed with practical information, expert tips & unforgettable experiences!
 (PDF format/200 pages)